pwncollege/computing-101/memory/mem-dereference/DESCRIPTION.md

 Did you prefer to access memory at `133700` or at `123400`?
-Your answer might say something about your personality, but it's not super relevent from a technical perspective.
+Your answer might say something about your personality, but it's not super relevant from a technical perspective.
 In fact, in most cases, you don't deal with actual memory addresses when writing programs at all!

 How is this possible?